 Use the Right Water for Your Humidifier:

-To avoid the health issues, the very first thing you can do is- using the right water, I mean demineralized, pre-filtered, and bottled water other than regular tap water.
+The first thing you can do is to avoid health issues- using the right water; I mean demineralized, pre-filtered, and bottled water other than regular tap water.

 Clean it Time to Time:

-According to studies, 75 percent of humidifier filters tend to have fungal growth while another 87 percent may have bacterial growth too.
+According to studies, 75 percent of humidifier filters tend to have fungal growth, while another 87 percent may have bacterial growth.